Maintaining Health and Wellness After the Elections [Proverbs]

 B. PROSPERITY AND PERSECUTION

-The proverbs that follow are general principles of Scripture, not promises, and importantly, we must synthesize this subject theologically with the Beatitudes (Matthew 5:1–12), wherein Jesus deems persecution as normative for all believers who live godly lives.
+The proverbs that follow are general principles of Scripture, not promises, and importantly, we must synthesize this subject theologically with the Beatitudes (Matthew 5:1–12), where-in Jesus deems persecution as normative for all believers who live godly lives.
 Generally speaking, the following proverbs are true—if not externally because of persecution, then internally due to the ministry of the indwelling Holy Spirit.
 This seeming dichotomy is captured in Proverbs 14:13:

 Even in laughter the heart may be in pain, and the end of joy may be grief.

-With the big picture of the preeminence of God’s glory noted and the tension between prosperity and persecution better understood, Proverbs states, in those contexts, much about health, well-being, and blessings, including how we gain or lose them—both as a recipient and as a giver.
+With the big picture of the preeminence of God’s glory noted and the tension between prosperity and persecution better understood, Proverbs states, in those contexts, much about health, well-being, and blessings, including how we gain or lose them— both as a recipient and as a giver.
 What follows in this study is an attempt to unfurl the breadth and depth of this preceding sentence through the following outline.
 My hope is that this study will minister to your present needs, given your ultra-fast-paced calling in life.

 II.
 PERSONAL BLESSINGS